 SMALLER GUITARS: Typically 12 fret body joint and short scale up to 24.9”

 Size (0) – Buy a (0) guitar if:

-You want a small guitar size to travel with and you are not concerned too concerned with recording quality or sound projection.
-You do not need a “bassy” sounding guitar or you want to buy a scaled down version for a kid or small-framed beginner.
-You mostly play finger style without a pick.
-This is a perfect guitar for a child learning.
+You want a small guitar size to travel with and the projection and recording quality are not high on your list of priorities.
+You do not need a “bassy” sounding guitar or you want to buy a scaled down version for a kid or small-framed beginner (1).
+You mostly play finger style without a pick (1).
+This is a perfect guitar for a child learning (1).

 Size (00) – Buy a (00) if:

 You want something with smaller guitar dimensions to travel with that performs and records well with a small sound.
-You are not concerned with strong sound projection, but still want quality playability.
-You do not need a “bassy” sounding guitar and you want a more standard fret scale.
+You are not concerned with strong sound projection, but still want quality play-ability (1).
+You do not need a “bassy” sounding guitar and you want a more standard fret scale (1).
 You want a smaller body for a smaller person.
-You mostly play finger style without a pick.
+You mostly play finger style without a pick(1).
 As your guitar player grows, they’ll need a bigger instrument, and this is a step up from the size (0).
+(1)

 Size (000) – Buy a (000) if:

 You want quality and balance to write, record, or perform, and you need a little more projection (1).
 You prefer a size and feel that is smaller and less deep than a dreadnought (1).
 You need more mid range and a little more bass than a smaller-bodied guitar can provide(1).
 You want a mid-sized guitar with a more standard look and feel(1).